“We think the world apart. What would it be like to think the world together?” (Parker Palmer).

 Many people have an aversion to or dislike of logic.
 Yet they use logic, often without being aware of it.
 If they developed more awareness, they could avoid the harmful logic that is commonly used and instead use healing logic.

-As I pointed out in the Introduction, Aristotle has had an enormous influence on our culture.
+Aristotle has had an enormous influence on our culture.
 We have been conditioned by his logic from the time we were born.
 Hence, we use it most of the time, although we may not be aware of it.
 We use it in everyday life, in many sciences, in law, in politics, even in religion.
 Often it is thought that there is only one kind of logic and that this logic is Aristotelian logic.
 This is, however, a grave mistake.
 There are other kinds of logic that have existed for thousands of years and that have been further developed more recently by logicians and mathematicians.

 These so-called laws of thought are: